ckeditor/ckeditor5/docs/updating/update-to-41.md

     </tbody>
 </table>

-### Icons paths changed
+### Icon paths changed

-Among other changes, some icons have been moved around the project.
-Observe these changes if you use custom UI elements that call these icons.
+Among other changes, some icons were moved around the project.
+Check these changes if you use custom UI elements that call these icons.

-The following icons were moved to the `@ckeditor/ckeditor5-core` package: `browse-files`, `bulletedlist`, `codeblock`, `color-palette`, `heading1`, `heading2`, `heading3`, `heading4`, `heading5`, `heading6`, `horizontalline`, `html`, `indent`, `next-arrow`, `numberedlist`, `outdent`, `previous-arrow`, `redo`, `table`,`todolist`, `undo`.
+The following icons were moved to the `@ckeditor/ckeditor5-core` package:
+* `browse-files`
+* `bulletedlist`
+* `codeblock`
+* `color-palette`
+* `heading1`, `heading2`, `heading3`, `heading4`, `heading5`, `heading6`
+* `horizontalline`
+* `html`
+* `indent`
+* `next-arrow`
+* `numberedlist`
+* `outdent`
+* `previous-arrow`
+* `redo`
+* `table`
+* `todolist`
+* `undo`

-### Exports renaming
+### Exports renamed

-Some exports names were changed due to possibility of name conflicts:
+Some export names were changed due to the possibility of name conflicts:

-* We renamed the default export of `View` from the `@ckeditor/ckeditor5-engine` package to `EditingView`,
+* We renamed the default export of `View` from the `@ckeditor/ckeditor5-engine` package to `EditingView`.
-* We renamed the default export of `UploadAdapter` from the `@ckeditor/ckeditor5-adapter-ckfinder` package to `CKFinderUploadAdapter`,
+* We renamed the default export of `UploadAdapter` from the `@ckeditor/ckeditor5-adapter-ckfinder` package to `CKFinderUploadAdapter`.
-* We renamed the interface export of `Position` from the `@ckeditor/ckeditor5-utils` package to `DomPoint`,
+* We renamed the interface export of `Position` from the `@ckeditor/ckeditor5-utils` package to `DomPoint`.
 * We moved the `findOptimalInsertionRange` function to the `Schema` class as a method within the `@ckeditor/ckeditor5-engine` package.

-### Making CKEditor npm packages valid ES Modules
+### Making CKEditor npm packages valid ECMAScript modules (ESM)

-The code we distribute in our npm packages uses the [ES Module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (for example `import X from 'y'`).
-Until now it was not fully compliant with the standard and the packages were not properly marked as ES module.
-In some cases this resulted in bundlers (like Vite) and other tools (such as Vitest) failing to build or run the projects containing CKEditor 5.
+The code we distribute in our npm packages uses the [ECMAScript Module (ESM) syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (for example, `import X from 'y'`).
+Until now it was not fully compliant with the standard and the packages were not properly marked as ES modules.
+Sometimes this resulted in bundlers (like Vite) and other tools (such as Vitest) failing to build or run the projects containing CKEditor&nbsp;5.
 It required workarounds in their configuration.

-In this release we fix these issues, meaning that our packages are now fully ESM compliant and these workarounds are no longer needed.
+This release fixes the ESM-compatibility issues.
+CKEditor&nbsp;5 packages are now fully ESM-compliant and these workarounds are no longer needed.

-### Added validation to the URL field in the Link form
+### Added validation to the URL field in the link form

 Until now, the form for adding a URL to the selected text accepted an empty value, leaving the `href` empty.
-We believe this is undesirable in most cases, so we've added a validation to prevent adding a link if the field is empty.
+We believe this is undesirable in most cases.
+We have added a validation to prevent adding a link if the field is empty.

-However, if for some reason you want to allow empty links, you can do so using the new `allowCreatingEmptyLinks` configuration option we've added to the `link` plugin.
+However, if for some reason you want to allow empty links, you can do so using the new {@link module:link/linkconfig~LinkConfig#allowCreatingEmptyLinks `config.link.allowCreatingEmptyLinks`} configuration option added to the link plugin.

 ```diff
 ClassicEditor